openconfig/public/release/authorization/README.md

-This proto definition and the reference code(to be delivered seperately) serve to describe an authorization framework for controlling which OpenConfig paths of a network device specific users can access using a gNMI micro-serivice.
-The authorization policy is initially intended to be deployed to a device, with the ability to define:
+This proto definition and the reference code(to be delivered seperately) serve to describe an authorization framework for controlling which OpenConfig paths of a network device users can access using a gNMI micro-serivice.
+The authorization policy is initially intended to be deployed to a device, with the ability to
+define:

 *   Policy rules - each rule defines a single authorization policy.
 *   Groups of users - as a method to logically group users in the administrative